5 April 2015

-Interview with memory artist, Nancy Gershman by Elizaveta Bakunina of the VERA Hospice Charity Fund – currently Russia’s only charity fund that supports hospices, their patients and personnel.
+Transcript of the interview with memory artist, Nancy Gershman by Elizaveta Bakunina of the VERA Hospice Charity Fund – currently Russia’s charity fund that supports hospices, their patients and personnel.

 - See the IAHPC newsletter article online here